December 31, 2018

 By Katie Lynch

-As we embark full steam ahead into the New Year, many of us will set familiar resolutions – save more money, eat healthier, exercise more often – in hopes of becoming the best version of ourselves in the weeks, months and years ahead.
-Even though we’ve all felt foggy from time to time, there is one resolution we don’t see often enough: Better brain health.
+We all set similar goals each year – save more money, eat healthier, exercise more often – in hopes of becoming the best version of ourselves in the days, weeks and months ahead.
+Even though we’ve all felt foggy from time to time, there is one goal we don’t see often enough: Better brain health.

 We recently spoke to Neurology Division chief, Tommasina Papa-Rugino, M.D., of Southern Ocean Medical Center, and asked one simple question, is it possible to train your brain to function better?